Synteny: Current concept: gene-order preservation

 Synteny is also widely used in microbial genomics.
 In Hyphomicrobiales and Enterobacteriales, syntenic genes encode a large number of essential cell functions and represent a high level of functional relationships.

 Patterns of shared synteny or synteny breaks can also be used as characters to infer the phylogenetic relationships among several species, and even to infer the genome organization of extinct ancestral species.
-A qualitative distinction is sometimes drawn between macrosynteny, preservation of synteny in large portions of a chromosome, and microsynteny, preservation of synteny for only a few genes at a time.
+A qualitative distinction is sometimes drawn between macrosynteny, synteny in large portions of a chromosome, and microsynteny, synteny for only a few genes at a time.

 Computational detection

 Shared synteny between different species can be inferred from their genomic sequences.
 This is typically done using a version of the MCScan algorithm, which finds syntenic blocks between species by comparing their homologous genes and looking for common patterns of collinearity on a chromosomal or contig scale.
 Homologies are usually determined on the basis of high bit score BLAST hits that occur between multiple genomes.
 From here, dynamic programming is used to select the best scoring path of shared homologous genes between species, taking into account potential gene loss and gain which may have occurred in the species' evolutionary histories.